 If you have networked multiple load banks together, you can monitor just the master load bank by pressing the "Load Bank Monitoring" button.
-This will bring up the single-unit monitoring screen (Figure 6).
+This will bring up the single-unit monitoring screen (See Figure 11 on page 12).

 V-D. Shutdown